hemasreeuvs/Data-Analysis_Store-Analysis/README.md

 # Data-Analysis_Store-Analysis

+**Summary of the report**

+Store wants to create an annual sales report for 2022.
+So that the store can understand their customers and grow sales in 2023

 **In this data analysis we are majorly focusing on the  below questions**

 1. Compare the sales and orders using single chart